ryanmpelletier/java-simple-quadtree/README.md

   <version>1.0-RELEASE</version>
 </dependency>
 ```
-## Create an implementation of the RectangleObject interface
+## Objects in the QuadTree implement the RectangleObject interface

 ```java